Santander returns to starting lineup for Jays | Globalnews.ca

-Santander was activated a day earlier after missing nearly four months with a shoulder injury.
+Santander, who was activated from the 60-day injured list on Tuesday, was out with a left shoulder injury.
+He was slotted into the fifth spot as the designated hitter.

+“I’m just looking for good at-bats and putting the barrel to (the ball),” Blue Jays manager John Schneider said before the game.

-In 50 games this season, Santander has six homers and 18 RBIs.
+In 50 games this season, Santander has a .179 batting average with six homers and 18 RBIs.

+The 30-year-old Venezuelan hit 44 homers and drove in 102 runs last year for Baltimore.
+He spent parts of eight seasons with the Orioles before signing a five-year, US$92.5-million contract with the Blue Jays last winter.

+Toronto entered play with a one-game lead on the New York Yankees in the race for top spot in the American League East Division standings.

 Get breaking National news